 Le Fort, born in Geneva, 1656; died 1699.
-The favourite and friend of Peter the Great, Czar of Muscovy, who made Le Forthis minister of state, aud commander in chief of his forces.
-No man so well knew the art of working upon Peter's mind, ardinal Filtury, a colebrated French statesman, and Le Fort could succeed in persuading him to that from which he was most averse; many of Peter's public plans for the benefit of Russia, are supposed to have originated with this brave officer.
-Flechier, bishop of Nismes, a celebrated French divine, and pulpit orator, born 1632; died 1710.
+The favourite and friend of Peter the Great, Czar of Muscovy, who made Le Forthis minister of state, and commander in chief of his forces.
+No man so well knew the art of working upon Peter's mind and Le Fort could succeed in persuading him to that from which he was most averse; many of Peter's public plans for the benefit of Russia, are supposed to have originated with this brave officer.
+Flechier, bishop of Nismes, a celebrated French divine, and pulpit orator, born 1652; died 1710.
 He was particularly famed for his delivery of funeral orations: the bishop's charities were not limited to sect, or party, but extensive and universal; his works consist of Sermons, Letters, the Life of Cardinal Ximenes, &c.